 Napoleon and his encounter with rampaging rabbits provides an amusing nugget of European history.

-The Mighty Napoleon of France
+The Mighty Napoleon Bonaparte

-Most people think that the Battle of Waterloo in 1815 was the most crushing defeat that the Emperor of France Napoleon Bonaparte suffered but there was another battle in 1807 that arguably ranks as his most humiliating.
+Most people think that the Battle of Waterloo in 1815 was the most crushing defeat that the Emperor of France Napoleon Bonaparte suffered, but there was another battle in 1807 that arguably ranks as his most humiliating.
 Napoleon, then considered to be the most powerful man in Europe, was defeated by a marauding army of rabbits during a rabbit hunt.

 Napoleone di Buonaparte (1769-1821) left behind the modest life of an Italian nobleman’s son on the island of Corsica to attend military school in France where he learned French for the first time aged ten.
-He progressed through the ranks of the army, supported the French Revolution and rose in prominence in the 1790s achieving great military victories.
+He progressed through the ranks of the army, supported the French Revolution, and rose in prominence in the 1790s achieving great military victories.
 He was elected the Emperor of the French in May 1804 with 99% of the vote.

 As with most stories, the exact number of rabbits that Berthier gathered on the hunting ground has been exaggerated with its retelling but Berthier collected several hundred, perhaps thousands, of rabbits and placed them in cages at the edges of a field so that when his emperor took aim he would find his prey plentiful and enjoy an excellent day’s sport.
 Napoleon could be difficult and he wasn’t a renowned shot so Berthier was meticulous in preparing the way for a jubilant emperor.
 Or so he believed.